 Surgical Treatment: Neurectomy

-When conservative care fails after 6 months of dedicated treatment, surgical excision of the neuroma (neurectomy) is highly effective, with success rates of 75–95%.
+When conservative care fails after 6 months of dedicated treatment, surgical excision of the neuroma (neurectomy) is effective, with success rates of 75–95%.
 The procedure is performed as an outpatient under local anesthesia with sedation.
 Dr. Biernacki uses a dorsal (top-of-foot) approach that allows faster recovery and excellent visualization.

 After neurectomy, patients should expect permanent numbness between the affected toes — this is expected and the vast majority of patients find it preferable to the pre-surgical pain.
 Patients walk in a surgical shoe immediately and return to regular shoes within 3–4 weeks.